dotnet/orleans/Runtime-Implementation-Details/Runtime-Tables.md

 ### Naming:
 The silo instance row has 3 names: hostname, rolename and instance name.
 What is the difference?
-First, it is importanmt to note that [Orleans cluster protocol](http://dotnet.github.io/orleans/Runtime-Implementation-Details/Cluster-Management.html) does not use any of these names for distoigushing between silos.
-Instead it uses IP:port:epoch as a unique identity of a silo instance.
-Therefore, setting of those 3 names has no impcat on runtime correctness.
-It is in the table merely for help diagnostics and opeartional troubleshooting.
+First, it is important to note that [Orleans cluster protocol](http://dotnet.github.io/orleans/Runtime-Implementation-Details/Cluster-Management.html) does not use any of these names for distinguishing between silos.
+Instead it uses `IP:port:epoch` as a unique identity of a silo instance.
+Therefore, setting of those 3 names has no impact on runtime correctness.
+It is in the table merely to help diagnostics and operational troubleshooting.

 Hostname is always set to the name of this host, as returned by `Dns.GetHostName()`.
 Role name is a logical name of the whole service and instance name is the name of this specific silo instance within this service.

 Role name and Instance name depend on the hosting - where the silo runs.
 Each silo host can set those differently.
-Azure host (`azureSiloHost`) sets the role name to Azure role name (`myRoleInstance.Role.Name`) and instance name to Azure role Instance name (`myRoleInstance.Id`).
+Azure host (`AzureSiloHost`) sets the role name to Azure role name (`myRoleInstance.Role.Name`) and instance name to Azure role Instance name (`myRoleInstance.Id`).
-On premises (`SiloHost`) the role name is the executing  assembly name (`Assembly.GetExecutingAssembly().GetName().Name`) and the instance name is the name thre host gave to that silo when it was started.
+On premises (`SiloHost`) the role name is the executing  assembly name (`Assembly.GetExecutingAssembly().GetName().Name`) and the instance name is the name the host gave to that silo when it was started.

 ## Orleans Reminders table